 The courses in the MGEL & MEM programs are developed by faculty and instructional designers from the Ohio State Office of Distance Education and eLearning (ODEE), who understand the specific needs of learners in an online environment.
 All courses meet the Quality Matters standards for design based on recognized best practices.
 This format enables faculty to increase student engagement, learning, and satisfaction through better course design.
 These online courses operate just like in-person classes with a syllabus that provides an overview of the course assignments, grading strategy, student and faculty expectations, and course materials, as well as an understanding of the course goals and learning outcomes.

 We also want students to stay connected with Ohio State and the College of Engineering communities by keeping them up to date with events, important dates, and other activities occurring at the university.
 Even though students may not be physically present on the campus, we want them to feel as though they are and also make it possible for them to interact with us – just like the others students attending in person.
 Graduates of the program will be part of the Ohio State and College of Engineering alumni associations where they can network and take advantage of life-long connections.

 Carmen – the Ohio State Learning Management System

 The learning management system for online courses at Ohio State is called Carmen.
 It is a web-based system accessible anywhere there is an internet connection, and students do not have to download software.
-An MGEL course within Carmen serves as a student service center where various program information and resources for enrolled students is located.
+MGEL & MEM courses within Carmen serves as a student service center where various program information and resources for enrolled students is located.
 Additionally, each course in the program has an associated course within Carmen where students access lectures, course materials, use discussion boards, upload assignments and much more.
 Information on how to use Carmen is made available upon enrollment to the program so students have plenty of time to become familiar with this system.

 Some of the courses in the program include proctored exams.
 These courses have a built-in test proctoring system right in Carmen.